Michael-Niotis/mnist-mlp-pytorch/README.md

 Train and analyze a linear classifier plus shallow/deep MLP baselines on MNIST, with an emphasis on **generalization** (L2 regularization, overfitting curves) and **error analysis** (confusion matrix).

-> Completed following the scope of a Statistical Machine Learning course project (predefined tasks).
 > Implementation, evaluation, and visualizations were done by me in PyTorch, with a focus on clear experiment structure and interpretable results.

 Notebook: [ML_project.ipynb](Notebook/ML_project.ipynb)